qteatime/crochet/docs/design/0008-tracing.md

     singleton player-coordinates;

+    type player(x, y, speed, gravity);

     command player update do
       self.x <- self.x value + self.speed;
-      condition
-        when not self is-touching-ground do
-          self.y <- self.y value - self.gravity;
+      self.y <- self.y value + self.gravity;
+      transcript tag: player-coordinates inspect: [x -> self.x value, y -> self.y value];
     end
-      end
-      transcript inspect: [x -> self.x, y -> self.y] tag: player-coordinates;
-    end

 And then record the program and format the trace visualisation:

+    let Constraint = #trace-constraint has-tag: player-coordinates;
-    let Trace = trace record
+    let Trace = trace record: Constraint in: {
-                  | timeout: 30 seconds;
+      let P = new player(#cell with-value: 0, #cell with-value: 0, 2, 1);
+      for I in 1 to: 100 do P update end
+    };

-    Trace
+    Trace events
-      | select: player-coordinates
-      | map: { Coords0 in let Coords = Coords0 as record; // otherwise sealed
+      | map: { Event in let Coords = Event value as record; // otherwise sealed
-                          #document fixed-width: 500 height: 500 with: [
+                        #document fixed-width: 250 height: 200 with: [
                           #document circle
                             | center: (#doc-point2d x: Coords.x y: Coords.y)
                             | radius: 10
-                          ]};
+                            | style: { S in fill-colour: "#000000" }
+                        ]}
+      | timeline;

-This should result in a _timeline_ in the playground that lets you step forward and backwards in time, with the position of the player being plotted in a 500x500 canvas at each step.
-In the future the trace and document languages should be able to support more advanced uses, e.g.: folding this trace over a sliding window so that you can display an onion-skin trajectory of the player.
-Or provide enough information that allows this document to both relate to the original source code and modify it---e.g.: by providing an interactive curve of the trajectory that the user can modify by directly interacting with the curve or the player coordinates at each step.
+This should result in a _timeline_ in the playground that lets you step forward and backwards in time, with the position of the player being plotted in a 250x200 canvas at each step.
+With a bit more of effort, one could fold over the events and display an onion-skin of the trajectory of the player.
+And once the document language supports interactive elements, these frames could even support direct and immediate manipulation of the underlying code.

 But that's out of the scope for _this_ proposal, because it requires careful consideration of the capabilities that should be involved in